 - I. NFHS RULES - II.
 The current National Federation Track and Field Rules shall govern TAPPS Track and Field unless otherwise designated by the TAPPS Executive Board. - A. Girls long jump may use a temporary marker board as determined by event staff. - B. Starting Heights at the State Meet shall be: - 1.
 Triple Jump: The scratch line or takeoff board shall be located by measuring from the nearer edge of the pit a distance of: - a) Boys 32' - b) Girls 22' - c) Or as determined the facility - 2.
-High Jump: - a) District Minimum Starting height SHALL be 4' for Girls and 5' for boys. - b) Regional Minimum Starting height SHALL be 4' 2" for Girls and 5' 2" for Boys - c) State Minimum starting height SHALL be 4'4" for girls and 5'4" for boys. - 3.
-Pole Vault: - a) District Minimum Starting height SHALL be 6' for Girls and 8' for boys. - b) Regional Minimum Starting height SHALL be 6' 6" for Girls and 8' 6" for Boys - c) State Minimum starting height SHALL be 7" for girls and 9' for boys
+High Jump: - a) District Minimum Starting height SHALL be 4' for Girls and 5' for boys. - Regional Minimum Starting height SHALL be 4' 2" for Girls and 5' 2" for Boys - c) State Minimum starting height SHALL be 4'4" for girls and 5'4" for boys. - 3.
+Pole Vault: - a) District Minimum Starting height SHALL be 6' for Girls and 8' for boys.

-III.
-MOVEMENT OF BAR

-- A. The high jump bar is moved 2" at a time; - B. The pole vault bar is moved 6" at a time,

-- 1. DISTRICT determined by DEC - 2.
+- Regional Minimum Starting height SHALL be 6' 6" for Girls and 8' 6" for Boys - c) State Minimum starting height SHALL be 7" for girls and 9' for boys - III.
+MOVEMENT OF BAR - A. The high jump bar is moved 2" at a time; - B. The pole vault bar is moved 6" at a time, - 1.
+DISTRICT determined by DEC - 2.
 REGIONAL until winner is declared then one additional height may be attempted by the winner - 3.
 STATE until the State record is tied, then 2" at a time. - IV.
 ADVANCEMENT TO STATE.
 Four qualifiers from each region that meet the minimum qualifying heights for the regional meet - V. PREFERRED LANES FOR FINALS.
 NFHS and facility approved format. - VI.
 FIELD EVENTS.
 Field events will be scheduled to avoid conflicts, as much as possible, at the State Meet, and shall include:

-Boys
+Boys Girls

-Shot Put

-Shot Put

-Discus Throw

-High Jump

-Long Jump

-Triple Jump

-Pole Vault

-Shot Put
+Shot Put Shot Put

-Discus Throw
+Discus Throw Discus Throw

-High Jump
+High Jump High Jump

-Long Jump
+Long Jump Long Jump

-Triple Jump
+Triple Jump Triple Jump

-Pole Vault
+Pole Vault Pole Vault